EnviDat/websnap/README.md

   package is being executed from.
   - However, this can be changed using the `config` function argument (or CLI `--config` option).
-- Local machine config example file: [src/websnap/config_templates/config_template.ini](https://gitlabext.wsl.ch/EnviDat/websnap/-/blob/main/src/websnap/config/config.example.ini?ref_type=heads)
+- Local machine config example file:
+  <a href="https://gitlabext.wsl.ch/EnviDat/websnap/-/blob/main/src/websnap/config_templates/config_template.ini" target="_blank">src/websnap/config_templates/config_template.ini</a>
 - Each URL file that will be downloaded requires its _own section_.
 - If the optional `directory` key/value pair is omitted then the file will be written in the directory that the program is executed from.